base-org/web/apps/base-docs/tutorials/docs/2_ock-fund-tutorial.md

 By the end of this tutorial you should be able to:

 - Set up a project using the [OnchainKit App Template]
-- Configure the app for to onboard users easily using [Smart Wallets]
+- Configure the app to onboard users easily using [Smart Wallets]
 - Implement balance checking and conditional rendering
-- Use the Fund component to allow users to add buy tokens from their wallet without leaving your app
+- Use the Fund component to allow users to buy tokens from their wallet without leaving your app

 ## Prerequisites